Flyers stave off elimination with OT goal against Islanders

 The Islanders mounted their comeback without Barzal, who left with 4:47 remaining after Giroux accidentally hit him in the face with his stick.
 Nelson closed the gap to a goal by scoring with 4:14 left before Cal Clutterbuck tucked a pass around the net to Brassard, whose backhand beat Hart with 2:41 to go.

 Kevin Hayes almost scored for the Flyers 1:11 into overtime.
-Devon Toews nearly won it for the Islanders a mere 25 seconds later and Hart turned back a shot by Nelson with 15:45 left.
+Devon Toews nearly won it for the Islanders a mere 25 seconds later, and Hart turned back a shot by Nelson at 4:15.

 -Field Level Media